syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 Cancel</td><td>
-Gets/sets the value indicating whether text change has been canceled.</td></tr>
+Specifies the value indicating whether text change has been canceled</td></tr>
 <tr>
 <td>
 StartColumn</td><td>
-Gets/sets virtual column of Insert/Delete start.</td></tr>
+Specifies virtual column of Insert/Delete start</td></tr>
 <tr>
 <td>
 StartLine</td><td>
-Gets/sets virtual line of Insert/Delete start.</td></tr>
+Specifies virtual line of Insert/Delete start</td></tr>
 <tr>
 <td>
 Text</td><td>
-Gets/sets event's text.</td></tr>
+Specifies event's text</td></tr>
 <tr>
 <td>
 Type</td><td>
-Gets/sets type of the event (Changed/Insert/Delete).
-It includes the below given options.</td></tr>
+Specifies type of the event (Changed/Insert/Delete).
+It includes the below given options</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 private void editControl1_TextChanging(object sender, Syncfusion.Windows.Forms.Edit.TextChangingEventArgs e)

 {

    e.Type = Syncfusion.Windows.Forms.Edit.Enums.TextChange.Deleted;

-// The below statement can be seen in the output window at runtime when the text of the Edit Control is deleted.
+   // The below statement can be seen in the output window at runtime when the text of the EditControl is deleted.

    Console.WriteLine(" TextChanging event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Private Sub editControl1_TextChanging(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.TextChangingEventArgs)

    e.Type = Syncfusion.Windows.Forms.Edit.Enums.TextChange.Deleted

-' The below statement can be seen in the output window at runtime when the text of the Edit Control is deleted.
+   ' The below statement can be seen in the output window at runtime when the text of the EditControl is deleted.

    Console.WriteLine(" TextChanging event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ### Line Modification Events

-The line modification events occur whenever a line in the Edit control is subjected to a change by modifying the text of an existing line, inserting a line, or removing a line in the editor.
+The line modification events occur whenever a line in the EditControl is subjected to a change by modifying the text of an existing line, inserting a line, or removing a line in the editor.

 The following events are triggered from the control when the editor is modified:

 #### Line Changed

-The LineChanged event will be fired when any line is modified in the Edit control.
+The LineChanged event will be fired when any line is modified in the EditControl.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the LineChanged event.

-this.editControl1.LineChanged  += new
+this.editControl1.LineChanged  += new Syncfusion.Windows.Forms.Edit.TextChangingEventHandler(editControl1_LineChanged);

-Syncfusion.Windows.Forms.Edit.TextChangingEventHandler(editControl1_LineChanged);

-void editControl1_LineChanged(object sender,Syncfusion.Windows.Forms.Edit.TextChangingEventArgs e)
+Private void editControl1_LineChanged(object sender,Syncfusion.Windows.Forms.Edit.TextChangingEventArgs e)

 {

    //The following statement can be seen in the output window at run time.

    Console.WriteLine("Line Changed");

  }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ‘Handle the LineChanged event.

 AddHandler Me.editControl1.LineChanged, AddressOf Me.editControl1_LineChanged

-    Private Sub editControl1_LineChanged(ByVal , As object sender,

-                           ByVal e As Syncfusion.Windows.Forms.Edit.TextChangingEventArgs)
+Private Sub editControl1_LineChanged(ByVal , As object sender, ByVal e As Syncfusion.Windows.Forms.Edit.TextChangingEventArgs)

    ’The following statement can be seen in the output window at runtime.

    Console.WriteLine("Line Changed")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 #### Line Inserted

-The LineInserted event will be fired when a new line is inserted in the Edit control.
+The LineInserted event will be fired when a new line is inserted in the EditControl.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the LineInserted event.

 this.editControl1.LineInserted += new Syncfusion.Windows.Forms.Edit.LineInsertedEventHandler(editControl1_LineInserted);

-void editControl1_LineInserted(object sender,Syncfusion.Windows.Forms.Edit.LinesEventArgs e)
+private void editControl1_LineInserted(object sender,Syncfusion.Windows.Forms.Edit.LinesEventArgs e)

 {

    // The following statement can be seen in the output window at run time.

    Console.WriteLine("Line Inserted");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ‘Handle the LineInserted event.

 AddHandler Me.editControl1.LineInserted, AddressOf Me.editControl1_LineInserted

-    Private Sub editControl1_LineInserted(ByVal , As object sender,

-                                          ByVal e As Syncfusion.Windows.Forms.Edit.LinesEventArgs)
+Private Sub editControl1_LineInserted(ByVal , As object sender, ByVal e As Syncfusion.Windows.Forms.Edit.LinesEventArgs)

    ’The following statement can be seen in the output window at run time.

    Console.WriteLine("Line Inserted")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 #### Line Deleted

-The LineDeleted event will be fired when any line is removed from the Edit control.
+The LineDeleted event will be fired when any line is removed from the EditControl.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the LineDeleted event.

 this.editControl1.LineDeleted += new Syncfusion.Windows.Forms.Edit.LineDeletedEventHandler(editControl1_LineDeleted);

-  void editControl1_LineDeleted(object sender, Syncfusion.Windows.Forms.Edit.LinesEventArgs e)
+Private void editControl1_LineDeleted(object sender, Syncfusion.Windows.Forms.Edit.LinesEventArgs e)

 {

    // The following statement can be seen in the output window at run time.

    Console.WriteLine("Line Deleted");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ‘Handle the LineDeleted event.

 AddHandler Me.editControl1.LineDeleted, AddressOf Me.editControl1_LineDeleted

-    Private Sub editControl1_LineDeleted(ByVal sender As Object,

-                                         ByVal e As Syncfusion.Windows.Forms.Edit.LinesEventArgs)
+Private Sub editControl1_LineDeleted(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.LinesEventArgs)

    ‘The following statement can be seen in the output window at run time.

    Console.WriteLine("Line Deleted")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## UnreachableTextFound Event

 This event occurs when text in a hidden block is found and this block can't be expanded due to user's canceling.

 The event handler receives an argument of type UnreachableTextFoundEventArgs.
 The following UnreachableTextFoundEventArgs members provide information, specific to this event.

 <table>
 <tr>